-One thing that can be said about Philadelphia, PA, is there have been a plethora of phenomenal artists and entertainers born from its soil.
+One thing that can be said about Philadelphia is that there have been a plethora of phenomenal artists and entertainers born from its soil.
 From the looks of it, Allen “Bizkit” Arthur is the next in line.
-The triple threat producer, saxophonist and engineer, is a well-rounded artist that has collaborated with some of the hottest acts in the industry, including acts such as Beyoncé, John Legend, and Miguel.
+The triple threat producer, saxophonist and engineer, is a well-rounded artist who has collaborated with some of the hottest acts in the industry, including acts such as Beyoncé, John Legend, and Miguel.

-Rolling out caught up with the 4x Grammy-nominated producer to learn more about how he got started in music.
+Rolling out caught up with the four-time Grammy-nominated producer to learn more about how he got started in music.

 In general, what led you to music?